Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix D. Proofs for Exact Moments of Ordinal Tests

-This proof adapts the approach from \citet[Proposition 20, Chapter 4]{rosenbaum2002observational} to derive the expectation of each cell count.
-We consider one binary column vector \(\widetilde{\mathbf{Z}}_i\) and one binary column vector \(\trr_j\) at a time.
-By the law of total expectation,
+Here we start to derive the first moment of the cell counts in terms of the moments involving $Q_i$'s.
+The proof of the first moment adapts the approach of \citet[Proposition~20, Chapter~4]{rosenbaum2002observational} to derive the expectation of each cell count.
+We consider one binary column vector \(\widetilde{\mathbf{Z}}_i\) and one binary column vector \(\tilde{\mathbf{r}}_j\) at a time.